Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ###### **Author Note (17/02/2024 @ 23:54 GMT+00:00):** <br><br> At the time of this project's inception, I have just completed CS50x and have been "regularly" programming following online tutorials for around 6 months.
 I thought it would be a good idea to record my progress and (hopefully) improvements as the project develops.
 The idea for this project came from my own personal work as a student/energy researcher, and my final project for CS50x where I made a Solar PV calculator.
 The original code that contains those functions can be seen [here](/old_files/original_energy_modelling.py) if you are interested. <br><br>                                                                                                      If you have any feedback, or there are any features that you would like implemented please let me know.
 The more challenging and/or interesting it is, the more likely it will be that I will give it a try!

 ## Patch/Progress Notes:
+### **18/04/2024:**
+- Fixed bugs around battery energy flow calculations, updated unused energy to reflect total energy that remains on site available for use, rather than also including exports to grid.
+- Updated model to include grid price flows to account for variable and flexible electric tariffs.
+Current implementation allows for night/day import and export tariffs.
+- Added ability to load and calculate costs from default csv files, passing values up as model is generated
+- Added ability to summarise annual model results and perform group by function to aggregate data

 ### **17/04/2024:**
 - Updated docstrings and function comments throughout newly added code to aid with readability